WildlifeDirect: Work

 In January 2007, Congo Rangers in charge of gorilla protection from Virunga National Park reported through their blogs with WildlifeDirect that one solitary male, silverback mountain gorilla had been killed and butchered.
-A week later WildlifeDirect reported the death of another male mountain gorilla, later identified as Karema, in the same area.
+A week later, WildlifeDirect reported the death of another male mountain gorilla, later identified as Karema, in the same area.
 His remains, principally his head, had been dumped in a pit latrine.

 WildlifeDirect's intervention in the gorillas deaths led to a deal between Congo Rangers and the rebels on the Democratic Republic of Congo side of Virunga National Park, where, despite ceasefire agreements, areas are still controlled by rebel fighters loyal to renegade Congolese army general Laurent Nkunda.

-After worldwide publicity about the deaths was generated by WildlifeDirect and the Frankfurt Zoological Society, which works with the charity in the area, the rebel movement even went so far as to issue a press release denying any involvement.
+After worldwide publicity about the deaths of the gorillas was generated by WildlifeDirect and the Frankfurt Zoological Society, which works with the charity in the area, the rebel movement issued a press release denying any involvement.